2018 and 2022 FIFA World Cup bids: Portugal and Spain

 The President of the Portuguese Football Federation (FPF), Gilberto Madail, first proposed a joint bid with Spain in November 2007.
 The bid intent was confirmed by FIFA president, Sepp Blatter, on 18 February 2008.

 However, the president of the Royal Spanish Football Federation (RFEF), Angel Villar, announced in July 2008 that it was Spain's intention to submit an individual World Cup bid, and that positive contacts had already taken place with the government, through the secretary of sports, Jaime Lissavetzky.
 No specifications were made then regarding a joint bid with Portugal.
 On 23 November 2008, after his re-election for the RFEF presidency, Villar pledged that one of the fundamental objectives of his term was to bring a World Cup to Spain.
 While he did not mention whether Spain would present a joint bid with Portugal, he did not rule it out when asked about it.

 On 23 December 2008, Angel Villar restated "We need to present a strong, consistent and winning bid for the 2018 World Cup."
 He further confessed "Personally, I think it should be with Portugal."
 Subsequently, in the aftermath of a RFEF meeting board, Spain and Portugal announced their intention to bid together.
 Spanish sports newspaper Marca advanced some details about the potential bid: Spain would lead a twelve-stadium project with eight of the venues, and the opening and final games would be held in Lisbon and Madrid, respectively.
-Spain has previously hosted the 1982 World Cup, while Portugal organised the Euro 2004.
+Spain has previously hosted the Euro 1964 and the 1982 World Cup, while Portugal organised the Euro 2004.

+Both nations would eventually be awarded the 2030 FIFA World Cup hosting rights in conjunction with Morocco, as well as centennial hosts Uruguay, Argentina and Paraguay.